musicquint/musicquint/README.md

-# Musicquint Framework
+# Musicquint

-This will be a read me file for the musicquint framework
+This will be desription for the musicquint Framework